Best Running Shoes for Women 2021

 Karhu used 3D scans of real feet to design the last that shaped the Ikoni, which makes it a comfortable fit for most women.

 Designers used the scanning data captured during Fleet Feet's fit id® outfitting process to developed a shoe that fits comfortably for a wide range of foot shapes, while still delivering a performance-minded ride.
-Testers in the Karhu Ikoni 2020 review said Karhu nailed both.
+Female testers in the Karhu Ikoni 2020 review said Karhu nailed both.

 The newest Ikoni is an excellent women's running shoe for up-tempo days on the track, Sunday long runs and walking around the neighborhood.